• Skip to main content

 It’s impossible also to ignore James Watt whose work with the steam engine became the driving force of the Industrial Revolution.

-You have to add architects Robert and James Adam to this extensive list, particularly Robert the designer, to James Craig’s plan, of parts of Edinburgh’s New Town including the delightful Charlotte Square, today the venue of the city’s international book festival.
+You have to add architects Robert and James Adam to this extensive list, particularly Robert the designer, to James Craig’s plan, for parts of Edinburgh’s New Town including the delightful Charlotte Square, today the venue of the city’s international book festival.

 Continuing with this artistic theme the Enlightenment was the time of the great Scottish portrait painters, particularly Sir Henry Raeburn and Allan Ramsay.